mendix/BootstrapTooltip/README.md

 * *Message* A hardcoded message  - visible within the tooltip when an attribute is not defined.
 * *Tooltip Location* The location of the tooltip relative to the field.
 Values: top, left, bottom, right
 * *Tooltip mode* When to show the tooltip.
 Values: On hover, On click
-* *Message entity* The entity that contains the text attribute to show in the tooltip.
+* *Tooltip Microflow* Return value: the text attribute to show in the tooltip.
-* *Message entity Constraint* The XPath constraint on the entity.
-Please make sure that this restricts the amount to one object
-* *Message Attribute* The attribute to use for the message visible within the tooltip.